-With under 16 weeks to go, the festive season is just around the corner and so are the high street deals!
-Retailers need to start planning now.
+With under 16 weeks to go, the festive season is just around the corner, and so are the high street deals!
+So retailers need to start planning now.
 With customers looking for bargains constantly, it’s assumed buying is starting earlier – when the offers start.
 That makes the months before December prime purchasing times.

 The New Type of Shopper: ‘Omnishoppers’

-Though it’d be absurd if the festive period didn’t bring a buzzing atmosphere to every shopping center and department store, there is an increasing number of people swerving the shops and heading online.
+Though it’d be absurd if the festive period didn’t bring a buzzing atmosphere to every shopping center and department store, an increasing number of people swerving the shops and heading online.
 And some that do both.
-These are the ‘omnishoppers’.
+These are the ‘omnishoppers.’

-Onmishoppers are the savvy individuals that do both: see in store but buy online and research online but buy in store.
+Onmishoppers are the savvy individuals who see in the store but buy online and research online but buy in-store.
 They cannot be confined to one method of browsing or buying.
-In the UK, 90% of shoppers exhibit both behaviours which makes life for retailers a little harder.
+In the UK, 90% of shoppers exhibit both behaviors, making life for retailers a little harder.